ElNiak/PANTHER/src/llm/examples/grimoire/knowledge_files/Readme.md

 [https://mindgoblinstudios.beehiiv.com/subscribe](https://mindgoblinstudios.beehiiv.com/subscribe)

 ## Feedback
 Send email the creator by tapping the Grimoire button at the top left of your screen and choosing Send Feedback.
-If you run into issues it helps if you can share the chat so I can debug it.
+Helps if you can include a share link to the chat so I can debug. (not included by default).
 Thanks!

 ## Support further development
-### toss a coin to your Grimoire!
+## Toss a coin to your Grimoire!
 [https://tipjar.mindgoblinstudios.com/](https://tipjar.mindgoblinstudios.com/)

 # Lets get coding!